USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 |

-Employees other than academic staff shall be entitled to:
+Employees who are not academic teachers shall be entitled to:

-- leave for preparation of the doctoral dissertation or for preparation for the defence of the doctoral dissertation of 28 days, being working days for the employee – the leave shall be granted by the head of the unit at the time agreed with the immediate superior;
+- leave of absence for the preparation of the doctoral dissertation or for the preparation for the defence of the doctoral dissertation of 28 days being working days of the employee – leave shall be granted by the head of the unit on dates agreed with the direct superior;

-- exemption from work for the doctoral dissertation defence;
+- exemption from work for the defence of a doctoral dissertation;

 - exemption from work for participation in the habilitation colloquium.

-- participate in joint scientific research conducted with a foreign entity on the basis of a scientific cooperation agreement;
+- participation in joint scientific research conducted with a foreign entity based on the agreement on scientific cooperation;

-- participation in joint scientific research conducted with Łukasiewicz Centre or Łukasiewicz Network institute.
+- participation in joint scientific research conducted with Łukasiewicz Centre or a Łukasiewicz Network institute.

-Leave of absence, not exceeding 60 days per academic year, is granted by the dean or the head of a university-wide organizational unit.
-In particularly justified cases, at the request of academic staff and upon the opinion of the dean or the head of a university organisational unit, the Rector may grant academic staff leave for a period exceeding 60 days, but not longer than 12 months (365 days) – leave application.
+Study leave, not exceeding 60 days per academic year, is granted by the dean or the head of a university-wide organisational unit.
+In particularly justified cases, at the request of an academic teacher and upon the opinion of the dean or the head of a university organisational unit, the Rector may grant an academic teacher sabbatical leave for a period exceeding 60 days but not longer than 12 months (365 days) – leave request.

-An employee who is unable to work due to illness is entitled to wages or sickness benefit.
+An employee who is unable to work due to illness is entitled to remuneration or sickness allowance.

-For up to 33 days of inability to work in a calendar year (14 days of inability to work for an employee over 50), an employee is entitled to remuneration.
-Depending on the reason for such incapacity for work, the employee retains the right to 80 or 100 % of the remuneration.
+An employee is entitled to remuneration for up to 33 days of incapacity to work in a calendar year (14 days of incapacity to work for an employee who has reached the age of 50).
+Depending on the reason for such incapacity for work, the employee retains the right to 80 or 100 per cent of their remuneration.

-After the period of inability to work has been exhausted, the employee is entitled to sickness benefit, which he/she may receive for a period not exceeding 182 days or, in the case of inability to work due to tuberculosis or pregnancy, for a period not exceeding 270 days.
+After the period of incapacity to work has been used, the employee is entitled to sickness allowance, which they may receive for a period not exceeding 182 days or, in the case of incapacity to work due to tuberculosis or pregnancy, for a period not exceeding 270 days.

-An employee who after exhaustion of the sickness benefit is still unable to work, and further medical treatment or rehabilitation give a chance to regain the ability to work, is entitled to a rehabilitation benefit.
-The rehabilitation benefit is granted by the Social Insurance Institution’s medical examiner, who may grant the benefit for a period not exceeding 12 months.
+An employee who is still unable to work after sickness benefit has been exhausted and who may regain the ability to work with additional treatment or rehabilitation is entitled to a rehabilitation allowance.
+The rehabilitation allowance is granted by a certifying doctor from the Social Insurance Institution, who may grant the allowance for a period not exceeding 12 months.

-Academic staff who are under 65 years of age and in full-time employment, after at least 10 years of employment with a higher education institution, shall be entitled to paid health leave, the total duration of which during the entire period of employment may not exceed one year.
-Based on an employment certificate, periods of employment as an academic staff member in other higher education institutions may be counted towards the required period of employment.
-The leave may be granted in parts, with the stipulation that a subsequent part of the leave cannot be taken earlier than after three years following the end of the previously granted part of the leave.
-A decision on the need to grant academic staff health leave shall be taken only by an occupational doctor practising in an occupational healthcare unit with which the University of Warsaw has concluded an agreement.
-Health leave shall be granted by the Rector on the basis of a medical certificate indicating that the state of health of academic staff requires them to refrain from work, and specifying the treatment to be recommended and the time required for such treatment – leave application.
+An academic teacher who has not reached the age of 65 and is employed on a full-time basis after at least 10 years of employment with a higher education institution shall be entitled to paid health leave, the total duration of which during the entire period of employment may not exceed one year.
+Periods of employment as an academic teacher in other higher education institutions may be counted towards the required period of employment if supplemented by an employment certificate.
+The leave may be granted in parts, provided that a subsequent part of the leave cannot be used earlier than three years following the end of the previously granted part of the leave.
+Only an occupational physician operating in an occupational healthcare unit with which the University of Warsaw has concluded an agreement shall make a decision on the need to grant an academic teacher health leave.
+Health leave shall be granted by the Rector on the basis of a medical certificate indicating that the state of health of an academic teacher requires them to refrain from work and specifying the treatment to be recommended and the time required for such treatment – leave request.

 Health leave Article 131, section 1 of the Act |